 10 things you didn’t know about Weezer’s Blue Album

-The classic geek rock debut LP is 25 years old this year.
+The classic geek rock debut LP was released on 10 May 1994.
 But how much do you know about Buddy Holly, The Sweater Song and all the rest?

 There’s some Photoshop trickery on the cover

 The famous cover photo (which has influenced many a Weezer album since) isn’t just a straightforward shot of the band.
 Bassist Matt Sharp (third from left) didn’t like his photo, so his head is flown in from another shot in the series.

 The video for Buddy Holly was given away free

 Well, to anyone who bought the Windows 95 upgrade.
 On the disc was a MOV of the video, which was pretty cool in those pre-YouTube days.

 Buddy Holly wasn’t originally about Buddy Holly